Eilzug: Austria

 Austria had an Eilzug category until 9 December 2006.
 Austrian Eilzüge usually only had second class coaches.
 Eilzug trains with first class seats, which also handled long-distance services, were called Sprinters.
 Since 10 December 2006 the terms Eilzug and Sprinter have been dropped in favour of Regional-Express.

 Switzerland

 The term Eilzug (in western Switzerland semi-direct) was used for the category of train in between express trains and ordinary passenger or stopping trains (which stopped at every station).
 That meant it could be used for fast passenger trains, as well as express services with numerous stops and which partly ran on branch lines.
-Many 'Eilzüge disappeared on the systematic reorganisation of the timetable, e.g. St. Gallen – Rapperswil – Zürich, with the concentration of services, e.g. Winterthur – Bülach – Zurzach – Basle, others were upgraded to tourist trains, e.g. the Voralpenexpress, and others run today as fast S-Bahn trains, e.g. S 44 on the Berne S-Bahn; the rest have mainly been reclassified as RegioExpress trains.
+Many 'Eilzüge disappeared on the systematic reorganisation of the timetable, e.g. St. Gallen – Rapperswil – Zürich, with the concentration of services, e.g. Winterthur – Bülach – Zurzach – Basel, others were upgraded to tourist trains, e.g. the Voralpenexpress, and others run today as fast S-Bahn trains, e.g. S 44 on the Bern S-Bahn; the rest have mainly been reclassified as RegioExpress trains.

-Czech Republic

-The term spěšný vlak is still on use, and like most Czech trains, doesn't require a supplement to use.
-Its definition is quite similar to the German one.